robert-laws/robert-laws.github.io/my_collections/_posts/2021-06-27-types-and-values.md

 #### Anonymous Functions

-Are written without a declared name, but must be used as a function expression this way
+Are written without a declared name, but must be used as a function expression this way.

 ```javascript
 // Will produce an error without a name or assignment to a variable